 ARTICLE XI.
 Our ministers of foreign affairs, of war, of the navy, of finance, of the police, and our post masters general, are charged each, in what concerns him, with the execution of the present decree.

-To learn more about the history of the Berlin Decree, have a look at our Berlin Highlights private tours – or arrange a tailored tour to cover the subjects that interest you during your Berlin visit.
+To learn more about the history of the Berlin Decree, get in touch to arrange a Berlin Highlights tour – or tailored tour to cover the subjects that interest you during your Berlin visit.